Account Search Logout

 A cruel sword pushes into Taran’s belly as distant mossy eyes savor the kill.
 Ciniod screams for her brother until Aedan’s hand strikes her mouth, but it is too late—she’s caught the Lion’s attention.

-“Toss your torches into the water,” the steely man bellows, his cruel gaze on the pair high above him.
+“Toss your torches into the water,” comes the raging man’s bellow, a cruel gaze on the pair high above him.
 “Then get against the wall and hold your breath,”

 Aedan seizes her wrist and drags her into another crevasse, where no words come as they start a slow and careful climb down into the darkness.
 Suddenly, a blast rattles the rocks around them, and a hot rush of air bursts through the narrows, jarring her hold on the slippery rocks.